shiwangi95/example-repo/README.md

 ## The original blog post from 2018
-.. can be found here -> [View the full blog post with video](https://kalob.io/blog/getting-started-with-github/)
+.. can be found here -> [View the full blog post with video](https://kalob.io/blog/getting-started-with-github/) This is just a new line to describe git diff README.md